nodejs/node/doc/api/esm.md

 For now, this is enforced by the flag required to enable them.
 In the future a different mechanism will be used to enforce this.
-By requiring opt-in to network based loading it prevents transitive dependencies from accidentally using potentially mutable state that could affect reliability of Node.js applications.
+By requiring opt-in to network based loading, it prevents transitive dependencies from accidentally using potentially mutable state that could affect reliability of Node.js applications.

 <i id="esm_experimental_https_and_http_imports"></i>